davegreen/davegreen.github.io/_posts/2016-10-06-wrapping-usmt-for-a-more-flexible-user-profile-backuprestore-process.md

 layout: post
 title: Wrapping USMT for a more flexible user profile Backup/Restore process
 date: 2016-10-06 21:34
-author: dave
+author: Dave Green
 comments: true
 categories: [Computers]
 ---
-I've done a bit with the <a href="https://technet.microsoft.com/en-us/itpro/windows/deploy/usmt-overview">User State Migration Tool (USMT)</a> for both migrating and archiving user data.
+I've done a bit with the [User State Migration Tool (USMT)](https://technet.microsoft.com/en-us/itpro/windows/deploy/usmt-overview) for both migrating and archiving user data.
 Instead of using the USMT integration process with SCCM, i needed something a bit more flexible that would potentially allow profile restores to multiple machines.

 One of the scenarios I needed to support was user initiated backup and restore of the current user profile.
 To support this and meet the requirements, I needed the following things: